CostaLab/reg-gen/docs/rgt-viz/tutorial_regions_vs_signals.md

 <img src="../_static/rgt-viz/boxplot_cDC.png" height=500 align="center">
 </p>

+This plot can give some intersting insights on the data.
+For example, while we observe that cobinding peaks (Irf8+PU.1) have higher Irf8 signals that non-cobinding Irf8 peaks.
+The same pattern is observed for PU.1. signals.
+This indicates that there is synergistic event, i.e. more problable binding, when both factors are present in cDC cells.

 ## Lineplot

 The next example is to generate lineplot which shows the average of the signal across the defined regions by a sliding window.
 You can run it with the command below: